tortxof/rc-club-members/README.md

 Flask also needs a `SECRET_KEY`.
 If one is not provided it will be randomly generated.
 If `SECRET_KEY` changes, login sessions and ro tokens will become invalid, so it should be provided.
+The keys are expected to be URL-safe base64 encoded.
 You can run `gen_keys.py` to have several keys generated for you.

     docker run --rm tortxof/rc-club-members python gen_keys.py